Enaam Oudih (she/her)

 Languages Spoken: English and Japanese

-I joined PEACE Multicultural Services Team in 2021 and have been serving multicultural communities in the capacities of case management, counsellor and community support.
+I joined PEACE Multicultural Services Team in 2021 and have been serving multicultural communities in the capacities of case management, counselling and community support.

 I am originally from Japan and migrated to Australia in 2017 to pursue my passion for working in the human services sector.
 I then moved to Adelaide to study Social Work and completed my Master’s degree in 2020.